 - What do you want the players to experience playing the game?
 Try to describe the key choices, dilemmas, or emotions you want the players to experience playing your game.

-- Have you developed a prototype and/or playtested it?
+- How far are you in the process?
+How much have you play tested?
 What are your current next steps and challenges?

 - Please include pictures or sketches of your current prototype, if any.
 This makes it much easier to understand your game.